nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 will be assigned to the projection object's :data:`tracking_recorder` attribute.

 The :class:`~eventsourcing.projection.Projection` class is an abstract class because it defines an abstract method :func:`~eventsourcing.projection.Projection.process_event` that must be implemented by subclasses.
-Events will be processed by calling command methods on a tracking recorder object.
-Implementations of the :func:`~eventsourcing.projection.Projection.process_event` method can access the tracking recorder object given when the projection object is constructed via the projection object's :data:`tracking_recorder` attribute.
+Events will typically be processed by calling command methods on the projection's tracking recorder.

 For example, see the :class:`CountProjection` class below.
 It inherits the :class:`~eventsourcing.projection.Projection` class.
 By stating the type argument of :class:`~eventsourcing.projection.Projection` is :class:`CountRecorder`, we